turian/renderman-dexed-linux/README.md

 In principle, you base system can be any Linux flavor.
 We provide scripts for Ubuntu 18.04 that set up docker and a headless xserver.
+This was tested on a Digital Ocean droplet with only 1GB of memory.

 With Ubuntu 20.04, we had issues getting the headless xserver working.
 If you have more luck, please submit a pull request.